Keris: The Sacred Daggers of Indonesia

 Prior to 1300, the keris was in the form now known as the Keris Buda, a short straight dagger , leaf-shaped and with a splayed base.
 Such kerises are depicted in the reliefs of Borobudur or in the Shiva temple complex at Prambanan.

-The Keris Buda have a leaf-shaped blade resembling the Gunungan, which has huge spiritual implications.
 The triangular form of the Keris Buda can be understood as both a representation of Shiva (Siwa in Javanese), and also as an almost perfect representation of the Javanese Gunungan.

-The Gunungan form of the Keris Buda associate it with Mount Meru and with the Tree of Life.
-The strong central rib in these dagger forms represents the trunk of the Kalpataru Tree, which is a symbolic passageway from the natural world to the supernatural world, or from the seen to the unseen world (sekala and niskala).
+The strong central rib in these dagger forms represents the trunk of the Kalpataru, or Kalpavriksha tree, which is a symbolic passageway from the natural world to the supernatural world, or from the seen to the unseen world (sekala and niskala).

 When the keris is interpreted as the Gunungan, it is also interpreted as a representation of Mount Meru, and thus as symbolic of Shiva.
 The sogokan part is said to represent the lingga and the blumbangan part, the yoni.

-The Modern Keris
+The modern Keris

-By 1437 the Modern Keris had appeared, as shown on reliefs at Candi Sukuh.
+By 1437 the modern Keris had appeared, as shown on reliefs at Candi Sukuh.
 Most keris buda do not carry pamor, while modern keris have pamor.
 Keris with pamor appeared in East Java during the three hundred years between 1000–1300 A.D.

 Candi Sukuh and Candi Panataran seem to have been master temples where forging of keris and their spiritual and magical consecration occured.
 This is where their modern form and style of the sophisticated modern keris was refined and solidified.

 The development of the modern keris happened by losing the heavy pommel and refining the blade form of the daggers, which allowed to wear the dagger more conveniently in the daily life.
-As the pommel disappeared and the blade became lighter, the weapon became more easy to carry, dissimulate and more suitable for rapid fighting.

 The waved form of blade made it possible to create as much damage to an opponent as the larger blade of the keris buda would have done, but with a much lighter blade.
 The waving of the blade also allows it to be more easily withdrawn from a wound.
-The sogokan, kembang kacang and greneng are features that help to divert blood from the grip.

 The political unrest of the period is a possible factor in the development of the modern keris from the keris buda.
 In such times a light, fast, thrusting weapon would tend to be more useful than a weapon used with a slower overarm stabbing action.
-Particularly so if the social environment was unsettled, and it was considered desirable to always have a means of defense at hand.

 Image source: pusakadunia.com